 Hummingbirds boast long, specialized tongues that enable them to access nectar deep within tubular flowers.
 This fascinating trait results from the coevolution between these birds and the plants they pollinate, aiding energy-efficient nectar extraction.
 It is crucial in their relentless quest for food.

 A study unveils hummingbird tongues as pumps contracting upon nectar contact.
-Contrary to relying solely on capillary action, their tongues employ viscous forces to pull nectar into grooves, retracting simultaneously, thereby enhancing feeding efficiency4.
+Contrary to relying solely on capillary action, their tongues employ viscous forces to pull nectar into grooves, retracting simultaneously, thereby enhancing feeding efficiency3.

 To perform their extraordinary aerial acrobatics, hummingbirds maintain a heart rate of up to 1,260 beats per minute.
 To sustain their energy needs, they consume vast quantities of nectar daily.
-Sometimes they ingest up to 50% of their body weight.
+Sometimes, they ingest up to 50% of their body weight.

 This hummingbird fact will shock you if you are a newbie bird lover!
 Did you know some birds have a hibernation-like state called torpor?